So, you are thinking about growing plants from seeds - Welcome :) Please take time and read through this page Growing from seeds is a lot of fun!

 Updates for the hot water treatment

-From BotanyCa Warm & Cold games – A list with links to various blog posts about the germination requirements of various species:
+From BotanyCa Warm & Cold games – A list with links to various blog posts about the germination requirements of various species (click on the links)

 Growing Allium tricoccum from seeds